sicksubroutine/Steam-Price-Tracker/README.md

 ## Why this project?

-This project was done to conicide with the 100th day of Replit's 100 Days of Code.
+This project was done to coincide with the 100th day of Replit's 100 Days of Code.
 The final project was a little too basic for my tastes.
 I've tried to push myself as much as possible to maximize my amount of learning while doing this project.

 ### Features: